Huy-DNA/meta-ts/README.md

 # meta-ts
-A repo containing facilities for metaprogramming in typescript
+A package containing facilities for metaprogramming in typescript

+## Contribution

+This package is mainly built to tweak with the Typescript's typechecker.

+Don't be hesitate to challenge yourself and contribute some "predicate"s to this repo here: https://github.com/Huy-DNA/meta-ts.

 ## Installation